 Speed of Message Delivery

 Using a short code allows your business to send large volumes of text messages in a short period of time.
-Text message providers, like True Dialog, setup deals with the carriers allowing a large number of messages to go out to consumers from each carrier at a time.
+Text message providers, like 3Seventy, setup deals with the carriers allowing a large number of messages to go out to consumers from each carrier at a time.
 This is really important to those businesses with a database of 5,000 or more contacts.
 Many businesses have millions of contacts in their SMS database, so timeliness is key to the campaign’s effectiveness with customers.

 Flexibility for Innovation